 A whistleblower is someone who reports an incident of wrongdoing they see at work, and does so in the public interest.

-As a whistleblower, you’re protected by the law – you shouldn’t be treated unfairly or lose your job.
-However, only complaints about certain types of wrongdoing are protected.
+As a whistleblower, you’re protected by the law – you shouldn’t be treated unfairly or lose your job just because you have made a complaint to our office.
+However, only complaints on matters of public interest and about certain types of wrongdoing are protected.
+These are:

 - Criminal offences